 So you jump in the car or call a neighbor and plead for some Port wine that the Beef Tenderloin in a Port wine reduction calls for.
 I've been there.

 Here's where my wife and I approach cooking from different points of view.
 She is much more organized than I am and never finds herself running out to the store at the last minute.

 She discovers a delicious-looking recipe in one of my many cooking magazines, makes a LIST of ingredients that she will need, goes to the store and buys all the ingredients on her LIST, and then comes home to start prepping all the ingredients on her LIST.

 This is the way to do it.
-Forget about trying to wing it like I often do and think, "Oh, if I don't have what I need, I will just find a great substitute for it."
+Forget about winging it like I often do and thinking, "Oh, if I don't have what I need, I will just find a great substitute."

 No way.
-Doesn't work.
-Maybe if you are a trained professional, you could get away with it, but it is not a good way for a beginner home cook to learn.
+I just wanted to let you know that this doesn't work.
+If you are a trained professional, you could get away with it, but it is not a good way for a beginner home cook to learn.

 And if you ever have the opportunity to meet a professional chef sometime, ask them how much time they put into mise en place daily.

 If you ever dine in a restaurant with an open kitchen with a counter you can sit at and watch the chefs do their work, give it a go.
 These types of restaurants are especially significant if you are dining alone.

 Just before I left Park City and moved to Philadelphia, I had dinner alone at one of my favorite local restaurants, Sage Grill, which has an open kitchen and observation counter.
 It is a great way to watch the professionals do their thing, and when it gets jam-packed, there's more action than a roller derby.